ValDesu/japp/README.md

 - Authentication with Google account to keep track of your activities and stats! 🔐
 - Continued development and optimization to make JAPP the best Japanese learning app on the market! 🥇
+- Using AI to generate personalized output exercices based on your deck's vocab, and give you feedback ! 🤖

 ## 🎉 Let's Get Started!